Copeland House – Ehrhardt, South Carolina

 Jacob Copeland’s grandson, also named Jacob, was a Confederate veteran who lost a leg while serving in the Civil War.
 He returned here in 1864 and managed the farm that his mother, Eve, had maintained after inheriting it from her father.
 The younger Jacob Copeland also worked as a teacher upon his return from the war.
 The farm later was left to Jacob’s son George, who lived here until the 1980s.

-The Copeland House is listed in the National Register, which adds the following:
+The Copeland House is listed in the National Register:

 The Copeland House is significant as an excellent example of a vernacular farm residence built ca. 1795 and for its association with the Copeland Family of Barnwell County (after 1897 Bamberg County), which occupied the house and farmed the property for over one hundred and fifty years.
 The original core of the Copeland House is a one-story, three-bay, gable roofed log structure with no exterior embellishment.
 The logs are joined with full dovetails.
 Two rooms were added in the early nineteenth century, and a porch was added to the east façade in the mid-nineteenth century.
 Another building campaign in 1907 included a three room, thirty-six foot by fifteen-foot wing and a forty-foot by seven-foot porch attached to the west elevation.
 The property also includes a frame smokehouse and cane mill shelter that serve as intact examples of late-nineteenth and early-twentieth century agricultural buildings.
 Additionally there is a family cemetery and adjacent slave cemetery on the property.
 The Copeland house was used as a family residence from the time of its construction until the mid-1980s when Copeland family descendants sold the property.